The Daily Caller

 All 20 of Iran’s major oil buyers have now been exempted from sanctions.

-These sanctions are part of an ongoing American effort to put pressure on Iran to end its enrichment program.
+These sanctions are part of an ongoing American effort to put pressure on Iran to end its uranium enrichment program.

-Tehran has insisted that its is only being used for peaceful purposes.
+Tehran has insisted that its nuclear program is only being used for peaceful purposes.
 However, many Western countries fear that Iran is in fact building nuclear weapons.
 These concerns have been fueled by Tehran’s refusal to submit its nuclear facilities to international inspections.

 The exemptions apply for 180 days, with potential renewal depending on compliance.